• Skip to primary navigation

 1: Line a large baking tray with parchment paper.

-Sugar inside a large ladle being heated on the stove.
+Sugar inside a large ladle being heated on a gas stove.

 2: Add some sugar to a ladle.
 Place over the heat.